-This a continuation of Physics 111 being intended for students who plan to study engineering, science or life science.
+This is a continuation of Physics 111 being intended for students who plan to study engineering, science or life science.
 Topics will include light, electricity and magnetism and atomic structure.
 The course will be presented using both lectures and lab experiments.
-Pre-requisite: Physics 111.
-Co-requisite: Calculus II.
 (3, 3, 0)